billw2/rpi-clone/README.md

 -----------------------:

 Initialize and clone to the destination disk sda?  (yes/no):
 ```
 If I do this initialize clone then the next time I clone to the disk
-it will be sync clone and will only want to sync whatever partitions
+it will be a sync clone and will only want to sync whatever partitions
 happen to be mounted.
 But there is a "-a" option to rpi-clone that
 will make it clone all partitions even if unmounted.